dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Saving the dashboard

-When creating or editing a dashboard, changes are only saved when you click **Save changes** button in the dashboard edit actions bar at the top of the page.
+When creating or editing a dashboard, changes are only saved when you click the **Save changes** button in the dashboard edit actions bar at the top of the page.
 If you don't want to save your changes, click the **Exit without saving** button to the upper right.
 You will then be returned to view mode with the dashboard you were previously viewing.

 ![](resources/images/dashboard/dashboard-save-changes.png)